andreijitea/rv32i-core/README.md

-# RV32I Single-Cycle Processor
+# RV32I Core Processor

-A complete implementation of a 32-bit RISC-V (RV32I) single-cycle processor in Verilog.
-So far, it supports 37 instructions from the RV32I base integer instruction set.
-In the future, more instructions and features may be added.
+A complete implementation of a 32-bit RISC-V (RV32I) multicycle processor in Verilog.
+Supports 37 instructions from the RV32I base integer instruction set.
+Originally started as a single-cycle design, it was upgraded to a multicycle architecture to support synchronous ROM/RAM.

 ## Overview

-This project implements the base RISC-V 32-bit integer instruction set (RV32I) using a single-cycle microarchitecture.
-The processor executes one instruction per clock cycle and includes all necessary datapath components and control logic.
+This project implements the base RISC-V 32-bit integer instruction set (RV32I) using a multicycle microarchitecture.
+Unlike single-cycle designs, instructions take multiple clock cycles to complete, allowing the use of synchronous memories (realistic for FPGA/ASIC implementation) and resource sharing between stages.

 **Note**: This is an educational implementation designed for learning computer architecture and digital design.
 Not intended for production use.